 D. This imaginary line applies to overthrows and caught fly foul balls.

-F. On overthrows out of play, the runner is granted the base he/she is going to (at the point of the throw) plus one more.
-Note: in cases where a base runner runs past first base, he/she must make a clearly aggressive turn towards second base to be granted 2nd and 3rd in overthrow situations.
+F. On overthrows out of play, the runner is granted the base they were going to (at the point of the throw) plus one more.
+Note: in cases where a base runner runs past first base, they must make a clearly aggressive turn towards second base to be granted 2nd and 3rd in overthrow situations.

 2. Line ups: All teams are required to supply lineups to the umpire and opposing team at the start of each game.